LukeSmithxyz/mutt-wizard/README.md

 - Add ~~Mac OS~~/BSD compatibility (the script is confired to work for Mac OS now)
 - ~~Out-of-the-box compatibility with Protonmail Bridge~~ (I believe this is done, but more bug-testing is welcome since I don't have PM)
-- Option to keep configuration for accounts that failed to connect (maybe)